knedlicc/dexscreener-scraper/README.md

 # 🔍 DexScreener Contract Scraper

-A robust web scraping tool designed to extract token contract addresses from DexScreener.com.
+A robust web scraping tool designed to extract token contract addresses of new pairs from [DexScreener.com](https://dexscreener.com).
 This utility leverages undetected ChromeDriver to bypass anti-bot protections and intelligently handles Cloudflare challenges.

 ## ✨ Features